I’ve said it before and I’ll say it again, the Keap Decision Diamond is my Achilles heel.

 Email opens are kinda a sketchy metric, they’re dependent on how the recipient’s email client reports information back to Infusionsoft, so it is possible to report an open when the contact didn’t read the email, and possible for the email to be read without reporting an open.

-Hope you found this post valuable – please leave any comments or questions you have below.
+K decision diamonds are incredibly powerful, and I hope you found this post valuable – please leave any comments or questions you have below.